imagine me & you

 This is the second lesbian outing (pun intended) for Perabo and the third for Headey, and it is a middling effort for both.
 They play Rachel and Luce, star-struck lovers who lock eyes across a crowded church at Rachel's wedding.

-Sparks did undeniably fly in some scenes, most notably playing a game of Dance Dance Revolution at the local video game haunt or when Rachel imagines she's playing with Luce's hair in a room full of people.
-For the most part though, Imagine Me & You plays like every other nondescript RomCom of its type.
-Coincidences abound, each meeting meant to heighten the attraction the two women feel.
+Sparks did undeniably fly in some scenes, but for the most part though, Imagine Me & You plays like every other nondescript RomCom of its type.
+Coincidences abound, each meeting meant to heighten the attraction of the lovers.
 Suddenly two people who have never met before are seeing each other everywhere.
 This is literally the popcorn-muncher it appears to be in the trailers.
 Working Title could have made this.
 Hugh Grant could have been in it, if his starting salary weren't bigger than the budget for the entire movie.

 The problem was that every time I thought the movie was doing something mildly clever, it always reminded me of films that had done the same thing before, only just a little bit better.
 Rachel's parents (played by the ever-reliable Anthony Stewart Head and Celia Imrie) milked every joke in the embarrassing, bickering, stoic, British parent repertoire.
 Luce's mother fared slightly better playing the depressed-yet-loveable mother with the biting wit.
 It just felt too much like we'd seen it all before in straight films, so a gay version wasn't too much of an improvement.

 So here's where I'm mostly torn.
-The lack of "coming out" angst was refreshing, but it wasn't replaced with any kind of drama really at all, and all films need a few obstacles for the characters to jump over.
-A reason for us to really care.
-The main problem that Rachel faces here is that her husband is a really decent bloke who doesn't deserve to have his wife fall in love with someone else, lesbian or not.
-It just isn't quite enough.
+The lack of "coming out" angst was refreshing, but it wasn't replaced with any kind of drama really at all, and all films need conflict, a reason for us to really care.
+The main problem Rachel faces is that her husband is a really decent bloke who doesn't deserve to have his wife fall in love with someone else, lesbian or not.
+It just isn't enough.

-It could be seen as a positive sign that it is now possible to make seriously forgettable romantic mush about lesbians too.
+It's a positive sign that it is now possible to make seriously forgettable romantic mush about lesbians too.
 Hallelujah!
-I seriously do love a good RomCom, and will rave about the good ones when they come along, but this film needed just that bit more passion to even really succeed as fluffy romantic fantasy.
+I do love a good RomCom, and will rave about the good ones, but this needed that bit more of almost everything to even really succeed as fluffy romantic fantasy.
 Of course, one could argue that any lesbian-themed film starring Piper Perabo not throwing herself from a roof in despair is in itself a step in the right direction.

 I did laugh, sometimes real belly laughs.
-The moment where Luce tells Hector she's a lesbian I laughed so hard I almost forgave all the film's faults.
-Not for a moment though was I tempted to cry, and good RomComs need both ends of the emotional scale.
+Luce's lesbian reveal is so funny it physically hurt.
+Not for a moment though was I tempted to cry, and good RomComs need both.
 I am, however, a total sucker for a happy ending, and historically-speaking the sight of two women joyfully running into each other's arms and kissing while the love song blares over the top is still rare enough a finale to cause my heart to skip several beats.
-That damned theme tune got stuck in my head for days.

-I feel like I've been waiting my whole life for the quintessential, smart, funny lesbian RomCom.
-I wanted this movie to be it, I really did.
+I've been waiting my whole life for the quintessential, smart, funny lesbian RomCom.
+I wanted this to be it, I really did.
 Imagine Me & You is just... vanilla, and not at all challenging.
-I found it funnier the second time around, when I wasn't expecting anything more.
-I did go back for a second look though, and recently a third, so that says something after all.
+I found it funnier the second time around, when I wasn't expecting anything more, so that says something after all.
 Maybe I'm just biding my time with this one, waiting for the real deal to come along.

 Addendum: Since my initial review, I have upped this a half star.
 Either it's growing on me, or nothing better has ever really come along...